 In 2006, I began my Masters of Public Health (MPH) degree in environmental health and infectious disease at the University of Minnesota School of Public Health.
 During graduate school, I worked at the Minnesota Department of Health with the State Public Heath Veterinarian.
 Working at the intersection of human and animal health reinvigorated my lifelong goal of pursuing a career in veterinary medicine.

 In 2012, I graduated from the University of Minnesota College of Veterinary Medicine.
 Following graduation, I spent three years practicing large and small animal medicine in rural Wisconsin.
-My husband's job brought us to Seattle in 2015 and since then I have practiced exclusively small animal medicine.
+I moved to Seattle in 2015 and since then I have practiced exclusively small animal medicine.

-My husband and I have a three-legged Pitbull mix named Jewels.
-Outside of the clinic I love skiing, exploring the PNW, enjoying my husband's incredible culinary creations, and snuggling Jewels.
+I have a three-legged Pitbull mix named Jewels.
+Outside of the clinic I love skiing, exploring the PNW, cooking, and snuggling Jewels.
 I met Drs.
 Rogers and Newby after moving to Seattle in 2015 and have become good friends over the years.
 Joining them and the entire team at Loyal Family is a dream come true!
 I look forward to meeting you and caring for your furry loyal family member.